sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

 <h1>Analysis Questions</h1>

-1. What are the Top 5 Counties that had the highest Dropout Rates in 2022?
+Question 1.
+What are the Top 5 Counties that had the highest Dropout Rates in 2022?

-   Step by Step Methodology
+Step by step methodology
-   1.
+1. fnjrf
-   2.
+2. 2rfr
-   3.
+3. frfr
+4. frf

-2. For the Top 5 Countries with the highest Dropout rates in 2022, how did the dropout rates vary from 2017 to 2022?
+Question 2.
+For the Top 5 Countries with the highest Dropout rates in 2022, how did the dropout rates vary from 2017 to 2022?
 Which country of the 5 had a significant increase in Dropout Rates after 2019?

-3. For the Top 5 Countries with the highest Dropout rates in 2022, how did the Dropout Rates vary across Race from 2017 to 2022?
+Question 3.
+For the Top 5 Countries with the highest Dropout rates in 2022, how did the Dropout Rates vary across Race from 2017 to 2022?

-4. For the Top 5 Countries with the highest Dropout rates in 2022, how did the Dropout Rates vary across Demographic Background from 2017 to 2022?
+Question 4.
+For the Top 5 Countries with the highest Dropout rates in 2022, how did the Dropout Rates vary across Demographic Background from 2017 to 2022?

-5. For the Top 5 Countries with the highest Dropout rates in 2022, which County had the highest Proportion of Senior Year Students who are still enrolled and which County had the lowest graduation rate?
+Question 5.
+For the Top 5 Countries with the highest Dropout rates in 2022, which County had the highest Proportion of Senior Year Students who are still enrolled and which County had the lowest graduation rate?

 <h1>Interviewees</h1>
 At the end of the project, I hope to interview the following people whom I would believe would find this project useful in allocating resources and implementing policies to help support social subggroups that may be racially or financially disadvangted in their high school education.